Home - Bookapy Book Preview

 “I see.
 I must apologise for the actions of the men of Baron Silvus in the village.”

-“You have no need to apologise.
+“You do not need to apologise.
 You were not at fault,” Darras replied with a slightly amused smile.

 “Thank you for coming, Priestess Kina,” Hersey added.
 “They know they are not welcome, but still they come.”